Join Aecom for an exclusive Armed Forces insight event, designed to help former service personnel explore new career opportunities,…

 CLICK TO VIEW BUILDING TRADES VACANCIES or COURSES

-The construction industry in the UK remains a significant sector due to increasing demands for new residential properties as well as industrial and commercial infrastructures.
+The construction industry in the UK remains one of the most essential sectors, driven not only by the demand for residential and commercial properties but also by an acute shortage of skilled labour.
+This labour gap poses a challenge to achieving the government's ambition to build 1.5 million homes over the next five years, leading to government initiatives to train and recruit more workers through new schemes like Homebuilding Skills Hubs.
 It offers a wide array of roles encompassing diverse skills and specialties.
 For individuals leaving the armed forces and considering a career in the building trades, this field presents opportunities for practical-minded individuals keen on understanding the mechanics of structures.
-The sector thrives on well-trained and skilled tradespeople, and demand remains high across various roles within construction.
-Exploring these roles could pave the way for a fulfilling career post-military service.
+The sector thrives on well-trained and skilled tradespeople, demand demand for workers remains high, but the real challenge lies in filling critical skills shortages for key roles like bricklaying, electrical installation, and carpentry.

 Some of the major skills in which people who work in the building trades are trained include: